 Do you know how many visitors your website is currently getting?
 Have you got reliable details not just about numbers but also about who your visitors are, how long they stay, what your most popular pages are?
 Google Analytics can give you the answers to that, or check out the analytics on your Etsy, Shopify or Squarespace website.
 We also recommend a really handy SEO and traffic tool called Ubersuggest that was created by Neil Patel.

-Check out your facts so that you know how much traffic you are getting but also what they are looking for and the keywords they are looking for.
+Check out your website traffic facts so that you know how much traffic you are getting, what they are looking for and the keywords they are looking for.

 And when you see your traffic numbers steadily going up on Google Analytics that’s a mega motivation to keep driving traffic to your creative business website!